 Woman in distress from vertigo needing physiotherapy for vestibular rehabilitation at Cross Roads Physiotherapy & Massage Therapy in Vancouver

-Located in your inner ear, the vestibular system is responsible to help you to maintain balance and spatial orientation, and to coordinate eye movement.
-It provides feedback to your brain about head position, allowing you to stand upright, move steadily, and stay focused while you are in motion.
+Located in your inner ear (specifically the semicircular canals), the vestibular system is responsible to help you to maintain balance and spatial orientation, and to coordinate eye movement.
+The vestibular system (along with vision and proprioception) provides feedback to your brain about head position, allowing you to stand upright, move steadily, and stay focused while you are in motion.

 Vestibular physiotherapy in Vancouver at Cross Roads Physiotherapy & Massage Therapy clinic located on West Broadway at Cambie.
 Physiotherapist Jason is guiding a patient to do an exercise to train her eye gaze as she tracks her thumbs slowly moving left and right.

-Depending on the assessment findings, your physiotherapist will teach you customized exercises to retrain how you respond to disorienting stimuli from the inner ear.
-These exercises are the cornerstone of VRT.
+Based on the assessment findings, the physiotherapist trained in vestibular rehab will prescribe individualized adaptation, habituation and balance exercises to improve the function of the vestibular system.
 Adaptation exercises teach the brain to adapt to new input through repeated head and eye movements, and restore gaze stability.
 Habituation exercises use gradual exposure to desensitize the brain to movements that trigger symptoms.
-Finally, balance retraining improves stability and coordination by challenging your balance in standing, walking and while turning.
-Your physiotherapist will also screen for and treat any neck and upper back issues which can contribute to dizziness and headaches.
+Finally, dynamic and static balance exercises improve stability and coordination by challenging your balance in standing, walking and while turning.
+The physiotherapist will also screen for relevant head, neck and upper back issues which may contribute to vestibular disorders.

-In Vancouver, you can see physiotherapist Jason Tong at our clinic who is trained in VRT.
-Schedule an appointment with him to get help for your dizziness and vertigo symptoms.
+In Vancouver, book an appointment at our clinic to see physiotherapist Jason Tong who is trained in vestibular physiotherapy to get help for your dizziness and vertigo symptoms.

 Treatment for Vertigo & Vestibular Disorders